 A motion under MCL 722.1439 to set aside an order of filiation must "be filed within 3 years after the child's birth or within 1 year after the date of the order of filiation, whichever is later."
 MCL 722.1439(2).
-This timing requirement "does not apply to an action filed on or before 1 year after the effective date of [the Revocation of Paternity Act, June 12, 2012].
-Id.

-The court may extend the time for filing an action or motion if the request for extension is "supported by an affidavit signed by the person requesting the extension stating facts that the person satisfied all the requirements for filing an action or motion under [the Revocation of Paternity Act] but did not file the action or motion within the time allowed under [the Revocation of Paternity Act] because of 1 of the following:
+The court may extend the time for filing an action or motion if the request for extension is "supported by an affidavit signed by the person requesting the extension stating facts that the person satisfied all the requirements for filing an action or motion under [the Revocation of Parentage Act] but did not file the action or motion within the time allowed under [the Revocation of Parentage Act] because of 1 of the following: